kubernetes-sigs/kubebuilder/docs/book/basics/simple_controller.md

 - See the [controller libraries](https://godoc.org/sigs.k8s.io/controller-runtime/pkg)
 godocs for reference documentation on the controller libraries.
-- See the [Using Annotations](../beyond_basics/annotations.md) to learn more about hot use annotations in kubebuilder.
+- See the [Generating CRD](../beyond_basics/generating_crd.md) to learn more about how use annotations in kubebuilder.

 {% sample lang="go" %}
 ```go